 Like most states, Pennsylvania comparative negligence laws allow individuals who’ve been injured in an accident to recover compensation for damages – even when they are partly at fault for the accident (contributory negligence).
 However, depending on your degree of shared fault, your ability to recover damages might be affected.
 The damages you can seek may be limited, or, in some cases, you might not be barred from compensation altogether.

-If you have been injured in any kind of accident – particularly one in which you might be partially at fault – you’ll want to discuss your case with a personal injury lawyer for help with your claim.
+If you have been injured in any kind of accident – particularly one in which you might be partially at fault – you’ll want to discuss your case with a personal injury attorney in Pennsylvania for help with your claim.

 Understanding the Concept of Negligence